 Do you have a surplus of melons?
-Drying can turn them into a wonderful, candy-like snack.
+Drying can turn them into a wonderful, candy-like snack or recipe addition.

 Essay on the importance of the sky in my location of wind and dust on the Colorado Plains.

 Pictures and text show you step-by-step how to can apples for many dessert and snack uses, using a boiling waterbath or steam canner.

 Have access to more apples than you can use fresh?
 Preserve them in delicious applesauce, seasoned just the way you like it.
 Step-by-step pictures and instructions show you how to preserve your harvest.

 If you have lots of tomatoes to process or preserve, here's an easy way to peel them.

 Photos and text show step-by-step illustrated guide to show you how to prepare and can (preserve) wild plums in a sweet-spicy syrup - a wonderful treat.